 At home, I do Zumba.
 It’s my way of releasing my tensions.
 The dance moves make me release mental stress and anxiety.
 And, I do it regularly.
 The more I enjoy my exercise routine, the more I decrease my stress hormones and the more release endorphins!
 Endorphins are helpful chemicals that help improve our mood.

 I have so much fun dancing that I forget my problems momentarily.
 At least, I find time to forget them and get them out of my system!
 Burning 600 to 1,000 calories in just an hour helps me de-stress and improves my cardiovascular respiratory system in shape.

 I also listen to my favorite tunes while recollecting the best happenings in my life!

-6. Maintain Good Self-regulatory Skills
+6. Maintain Good Self-Regulatory Skills

 Who says teachers are not allowed to get angry?
 Of course, we are and we do!
 But we do it in a way that will not make us less of a teacher.
-I know that adults like us have our ways of managing our emotions.
-We are not robots and obviously, we share the same emotions with other people much more with our students on varying degrees.
+I know that adults like us have ways of managing our emotions.
+We are not robots and obviously, we share the same emotions with other people much more with our students to varying degrees.

 As we are teaching our students how to acquire, we have to manifest it in ourselves first.
 Take a pause and breathe.
 When the behavior of my students annoys me, I have to compose and collect myself.

 On the other hand, increasing self-regulatory skills in our students is a big help in this scenario.
 The more they are practicing self-control, the better they perform in the classroom, the less stressful it will be on our part.
 It reduces stress and increases your and your student’s well-being.